airgap-it/airgap-wallet/README.md

-# airgap-wallet
+# AirGap Wallet
-The AirGap Wallet is installed on an everyday smartphone.
-This app has only access to public information.
+We will release the code on GitHub shortly.
+Meanwhile you can download the app through the Google Play Store https://play.google.com/store/apps/details?id=it.airgap.wallet